 Publicly Traded Companies.

-If you are looking to form a Publicly Traded corporation, we can refer you to a company who, for a relatively small amount of money, can help you take your Wyoming company public.
+If you are looking to form a Publicly Traded corporation, we can refer you to a company who, for a relatively small amount of money, can help you take your Wyoming corporation public.
 If you are looking to do a reverse merger they may be able to help with that as well.

 The Advantages of Going Public: